ANSN7/python-demo/README.md

 #### Title and logo of application

-> Title and logo of application changed to match the scenario.
+> Title(TMDB Client) and logo of application changed to match the scenario.
+The logo is shown below:

 ![][image24]